 About This Series

-a short "provocative text" to carry the empirical element and to provoke us to go wider in attempting to attend to something that troubles.
-Everyone is expected to read that text
+a short "provocation text" to carry the empirical element and to provoke us to look further in attempting to attend to something that troubles.
+Everyone is expected to read that text;